Normal view

 The Bottom Line

-Ontario’s new recycling rules are a major shift toward a more consistent and accountable system.
+Ontario’s new recycling rules are a major shift.
 By making producers responsible for the packaging they create the province is trying to improve recycling and reduce confusion for residents.

 But even the best recycling system depends on public understanding and participation.
 Knowing what belongs in your Blue Box and taking the extra moment to check when you’re unsure can make a real difference.